 The Bookstore is a self-supporting university department founded in 1921.
 It provides students, faculty, staff, and campus visitors with a variety of products and services.
 In order to fulfill its primary mission, the bookstore stocks new and used textbooks, textbook rentals, e-textbooks, general books, school supplies, office products, educationally priced computer software, fine art supplies and electronics.
-The University Bookstore is an Apple Authorized campus store offering a full line of Apple products and accessories.
+The University Bookstore is an authorized Lenovo distributor and an Apple Authorized campus store offering a full line of Apple products and accessories.
 As a convenience, the Bookstore also stocks additional items such as gifts, insignia gifts and clothing, greeting cards, candy and sundries.
 Services the Bookstore provides include prepaid textbook reservations, bookbinding, special order book service, cap and gown rental, used book buyback, and postage stamps, as well as UPS, FAX and Federal Express.

 The Bookstore is located on the main level of the Wyoming Union.
 Hours of operation during the academic year are: 7:30 a.m. to 5:00 p.m., Monday through Friday; TBA Saturday.

 2049 Buchanan Center for the Performing Arts, (307) 766-5242